Finally, at 24, my confidence has gone through puberty.

 "Really?"
 I asked.

-I had assumed that once I got rid of my breasts I'd instantly feel small and confident.
-But enduring surgery, permanent scarring and a 40 percent chance I'll not be able to breast feed, it turns out, were easy compared to the process of shaking off my old insecurities.
+I had assumed that once I got rid of my boobs I'd instantly feel small and confident.
+But enduring surgery, permanent scarring and a 40 percent chance I'll not be able to breast feed, it turns out, were easy compared with the process of shaking off my old insecurities.